RohanSardar/bert_similarity_search/README.md

 - User inputs a word and selects how many similar words to display.
 - The `BERTSimilarity` class computes BERT embeddings and returns top N similar words using cosine similarity.
 - Results are displayed in four columns along with a word cloud visualization.

+[LATEST]
+- Built on with the full vocabulary (30,522 tokens) but excluding special tokens, subwords, non-alphabetic tokens & short words
+- Accepts a word, top_n, and graph similarity threshold to generate the network
+- Graph-based visualization using NetworkX
+- Interactive Plotly network with zoom, pan, and adjustable similarity thresholds
+- Node connectivity used to highlight semantic structure and interpret relationships learned by BERT

 ## 🛠️ Git Setup & Repository Cloning
 If you haven't installed Git: